Udit8348/RUST/README.md

 - while loop has a condition
 - enhanced for loop adds more safety to the code and iterates through arrays faster since the compiler does not need to check for bounds

+## Ownership
+In rust a big memory management concept is the notion that a reference can only have one owner.
+If we reassign a reference, then the reference belongs to the newest owner.

+One example of this could be creating a string, then assigning the reference to a new variable.
+If we try to use the original, we will get an error.
+(Look it up using `rustc --explain E0382`)
+- simply states: a variable was used after its contents were moved elsewhere
+- resolutions: use a Copy, Clone, or pass by reference
+- read more in rust book chapter 4

 ## Other